lee-zhg/intro-appid/README.md

 1. Save your configuration.

 1. Select checkbox of `All users are entitled to this application`.
+When you modify the configuration after the inital setup, this field is on the `Entitlements` tab.

     ![alt text](images/clooud_identity_add_app04.png)